LeidenUniversityLibrary/Alma-Acquisitions-Open-Source/docs/getting-started.md

 ## Additional notes

 !!!
 Note
     The main folder in Laravel is named `public`, some servers use `public_html` instead.
-Make sure your DNS points to the "public" folder.
+Make sure your document root directory is the  `public` folder.
     You can also decide to use the `public_html` folder instead, but you will have to make some changes to your configuration.
 How to do this is out of scope of this documentation.

 !!!
 Note